Manyufan741/Investment-Property-Picker/README.md

 - Users can also adjust the property tax, home insurance and property management fee for each property inline.
 These adjustments would also affect the net ratio on the fly.

+## Git note for myself (steps to push the diff to Github and deploy it)
+- git add .
+- git commit -m "yadayada"
+- git push origin main
+- npm run deploy

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).